lalitnayyar/bawlstatcode/README.md

 2. **Express Server**: The `server.js` file sets up an Express server to handle saving responses to a file.
 When a POST request is made to the `/save-response` endpoint, the server saves the response to `output.md`.

 3. **Chatbot Logic**: The `index.js` file contains the main logic for the chatbot application.
 It uses Langchain to create a sequence of operations that convert a user's question into a standalone question, retrieve context, and generate an answer.
 The response is then displayed in the chatbot conversation and sent to the server to be saved in `output.md`.

+4. **Conversation History**: The chatbot maintains a conversation history to provide context for future questions.
+The conversation history is passed into the Langchain sequence to help generate more accurate responses based on previous interactions.

 ## About Scrimba